mautic/mautic-documentation/pages/12.Plugins/08.Hubspot/docs.en.md

 1. In the _Features_ tab select *Push contacts to this integration* checkbox.

     It is checked by default.
-If you uncheck it, the plugin will not push contacts to [Hubspot CRM] any more.
+If you uncheck it, the plugin will not push contacts to [Hubspot CRM][Hubspot-crm] any more.

-1. Configure the [field mapping][field mapping].
+1. Configure the [field mapping][field-mapping].

 1. Save the plugin configuration.